BenFredj-Mehdi/Stroke-Prediction/README.md

   - Serve models from a secure, immutable source (avoid untrusted pickle files)
   - Add logging, monitoring, and rate-limiting
   - Harden CORS and HTTPS configuration

----

-If you'd like, I can also add a short troubleshooting script that tests the backend and frontend connectivity automatically.
-Want me to add that here? ✅